7Cav/cScripts/README.md

 - **ViewingDistance**           -   <a href="http://www.armaholic.com/page.php?id=19751">taw_vd (v1.5)</a>

 ### Manual Installation
-If you use the included `Description.ext` you do not need to do anything otherwise you need to include the folowing block:
+If you use the included `Description.ext` you do not need to do anything.
+Otherwise you need to include the following block:
 ``` c++
 #include "cScripts\ViewingDistance\GUI.h"
 #include "cScripts\Loadouts\script\CfgPoppy.hpp"